syncfusion-content/windowsforms-docs/WindowsForms/CodedUI/codedUI.md

 ![](GettingStarted_Images/RecordingOption.png)

 1) After choosing the option, Coded UI Test Builder UIMap is shown at the BottomRight of the window.<br/><br/>
-2) Choose the Start recording option from the UI Map to record the testing.
-You can also pause the recording while testing the application.<br/><br/>
+2) Choose the Start recording option from the UI Map to record the testing and it is also possible to pause the recording while testing the application.<br/><br/>